China sanctions 5 US defense companies in response to US sanctions and arms sales to Taiwan

 “The Chinese government remains unwavering in our resolve to safeguard national sovereignty, security and territorial integrity and protect the lawful rights and interests of Chinese companies and citizens,” the ministry statement said.

+The U.S. last month approved the sale of about $300 million in communications and other defense-related equipment to Taiwan.
+At the time, Foreign Ministry spokesperson Wang Wenbin warned that China would take countermeasures against companies involved in arms sales to Taiwan.

-China regards Taiwan, a self-governing island off its east coast, as a renegade province that must come under Beijing's control at some point in the future.
+Taiwan is a major flashpoint in U.S.-China relations that analysts worry could explode into military conflict between the two powers.
+China regards Taiwan, a self-governing island off its east coast, as a renegade province that must come under Beijing’s control at some point in the future.
+It views U.S. arms sales to Taiwan as interference in its domestic affairs.

+The Chinese military regularly sends fighter planes and ships into and over the waters around Taiwan, in part to deter the island's government from declaring formal independence.
+An invasion doesn't appear imminent, but the constant military activity serves as a reminder that the threat is ever present.

+The U.S. switched diplomatic recognition from Taiwan to China in 1971, but it is bound by its own laws to ensure that Taiwan has the ability to defend itself.
+It and its allies sail warships through the Taiwan Strait, a 160-kilometer-wide (100-mile) waterway that separates the island from China.